Soldiers who searched for Bergdahl recount their battles with Taliban

 Bergdahl, who for five years was tortured and abused and forced to spend long stretches of time in solitary confinement, was released in 2014 in a prisoner swap for which President Barack Obama was roundly criticized by Trump and the Republicans.

+The hearing resumes at 9 a.m.
+ET Thursday.
+Prosecutors are expected to put at least two more witnesses on the stand.

-Shauna Williams reported from Fort Bragg, Corky Siemaszko reported from New York.
+Shauna Williams reported from Fort Bragg, and Corky Siemaszko from New York City.